sharimot/clutter/README.md

 ### Importance

-To help you prioritize your items in Clutter, you can use carets (`^`) to signify their importance.
+To help you prioritize your items in Clutter, you can use stars (`$star`) to signify their importance.
-For example, you can use `^` to indicate that an item is important, and `^5` to indicate that an item is extremely important.
+For example, you can use `$star:1` to indicate that an item is important, and `$star:5` to indicate that an item is extremely important.

-To sort your items by their importance, you can append `D^` to your search query.
+To sort your items by their importance, you can append `D$star` to your search query.
 This will show you the most important items first, helping you focus on the tasks that require your attention.

 ### Pagination